network-automate/microservice-junos-deployer/README.md

-# Microserrvice to push configuration to Junos device.
+# Microservice to push configuration to Junos device.

 ## Description